Although some fires are accidental, many are deliberately

-The ongoing dry weather means an increased risk of grass fires.
+Dry weather can mean an increased risk of grass fires.
+Fires can

-Most wildfires are started by people & can be avoided.
+Most wildfires are started by people and are preventable.

 - Discard of cigarettes carefullly